Ercenk/ContosoAMPBasic/README.md

 ![findactivedirectory](./Docs/findactivedirectory.png)

-Clicik on "App registrations", and select "New registration".
+Click on "App registrations", and select "New registration".
 You will need to create two apps.

 ![registerappstart](./Docs/registerappstart.png)

 ### Register two apps

-I recommend you to register two apps,
+I recommend you register two apps:
-1. For the landing page, the Azure Marketplace SaaS offers require to have a landing page, authenticating through Azure Active Directory.
-Register it as described in the [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-aspnet-core-webapp#option-2-register-and-manually-configure-your-application-and-code-sample). **Please make sure to register a multi-tenant application**, you can find the differences in the [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps).
+1. For the landing page, the Azure Marketplace requires SaaS app offers to have a landing page, authenticating through Azure Active Directory.
+Register it as described in the [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-aspnet-core-webapp#option-2-register-and-manually-configure-your-application-and-code-sample). **Make sure you register a multi-tenant application**, you can find the differences in the [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps).
 Set the value of the ClientId setting in the appsettings.json file in the "AzureAd" section to the AppId (clientId) for the app.
-1. For Azure Marketplace Fulfillment API access, you can register a single tenant application for this.
-You will need to provide the application ID (client ID) and the Tenant ID on the ["Technical Configuration page"](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/offer-creation-checklist#technical-configuration-page) on the Partner portal while registering your offer.
+1. To authenticate Azure Marketplace Fulfillment APIs, you register a **single tenant application**.
+You will need to provide the application ID (also referred to as the "client ID") and the tenant ID on the ["Technical Configuration page"](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/offer-creation-checklist#technical-configuration-page) on the Partner portal while registering your offer.
 Set the ClientId value of the "FulfillmentClient:AzureActiveDirectory" section to this value.
 You will need to create a client key, and either put it in the appsettings.json file or add it as a user secret using ```dotnet user-secrets``` command.
 You will also need to set the TenantId as described in the appsettings.json file.
 Remember, this is a single tenant app.

 ## Creating and configuring a SendGrid account